 While indoor plants are a timeless interior accessory, there’s far more to these leafy fellows than meets the eye.
 The plants you choose can seriously benefit your wellbeing in a multitude of ways when placed in a particular room or space — from being all-natural sleep inducers in the bedroom to offering a helping hand in the kitchen.
 We’ve hunted down the perfect plant for every room in the house so you create your own indoor oasis.

 Who doesn’t love the smell of lavender?
-Beyond being a beautiful, ornamental addition to the bedroom, placing a flowering lavender plant in there also results in better sleep, boosted moods and reduced anxiety.
+Beyond being a beautiful, ornamental addition to the bedroom, placing a flowering lavender plant in there is thought to often result in better sleep, boosted moods and reduced anxiety.
 There are a truckload of pillow sprays, essential oils and sleep masks on the market that are created with a quality night’s shut-eye in mind, but nothing compares to the real thing.

 Bathroom: Aloe Vera

 An absolute wonder plant, Aloe Vera is a multifaceted miracle of nature that couldn’t be more suited to the bathroom.
 Serving as a first aid kit, (its antibacterial and antioxidant properties lend themselves to anything from mosquito bites to burns), a moisturiser, a lip balm, and even as an all-natural mouthwash, a potted Aloe plant might just be the most beneficial botanical there is — plus, its thick, rubbery, short-stemmed leaves create an ideal sink-side decoration.

-Any plant in the kitchen shoud be part of a herb garden, the more edible the better, we think.
-Begin your collection with a mint potted plant — fitting in right at home on your sun-drenched kitchen windowsill, a mint plant not only makes a cute interior addition but it also serves as a helping hand to all your culinary needs, (read: mojitos) all while filling the air with a subtle, refreshing aroma.
+Any plant in the kitchen should be part of a herb garden — the more edible the better, we think.
+Begin your collection with a mint potted plant — fitting in right at home on your sun-drenched kitchen windowsill, a mint plant not only makes a cute interior addition but it also serves as a helping hand to all your culinary needs (read: mojitos), all while filling the air with a subtle, refreshing aroma.
 Wanting to grow the family?
 Add more potted plants filled with basil, coriander and rosemary to give the mint some company.